mobxjs/mobx-state-tree/README.md

 A more extensive middleware example can be found in this [code sandbox](https://codesandbox.io/s/mQrqy8j73)

-Finally, it is not only possible to be notified about snapshots, patches or actions.
-It is also possible to re-apply them by respectively `applySnapshot`, `applyPatch` or `applyAction`!
+Finally, it is not only possible to be notified about snapshots, patches or actions; it is also possible to re-apply them by using `applySnapshot`, `applyPatch` or `applyAction`!

 ## Volatile state

 MST models primarily aid in storing _persistable_ state.
 State that can be persisted, serialized, transferred, patched, replaced etc.
-However, sometimes you need to keep track of temporarily, non persistable state.
+However, sometimes you need to keep track of temporary, non persistable state.
 This is called _volatile_ state in MST.
-Examples include promises, sockets, DOM elements etc. State which is needed for local purposes as long as the object is alive.
+Examples include promises, sockets, DOM elements etc - state which is needed for local purposes as long as the object is alive.

 Volatile state can be introduced by passing another object to `types.model`, between the *properties* and the *actions*.
 (If there are only two objects passed, MST will assume these to be properties and actions.
 In order for volatile state to be meaningful, you always need actions to operate on them).

 Volatile is preserved for the life-time of an object, and not reset when snapshots are applied etc. Note that the life time of an object depends on proper reconciliation, see below.

-Example of an object with volatile state.
-Note that volatile state here is used to track a XHR request, and clean up resources whenever it got disposed.
-Without volatile state this kind of information would need to be stored in an external WeakMap or similar.
+The following is an example of an object with volatile state.
+Note that volatile state here is used to track a XHR request, and clean up resources when it is disposed.
+Without volatile state this kind of information would need to be stored in an external WeakMap, or something similar.

 ```javascript
 // pseudo code